THE SAN DIEGO HISTORY CENTER

 Our vast regionally and even nationally significant collections encompass 45 million documents – business, public and architectural records, maps, diaries and manuscripts; 2.5 million historic photographs, one of the most important collections in the western U.S.; 1,700 oral histories, the largest collection in California; 1,500 films, some rare and historic; 15,000 historic objects, including artifacts dating back to the Kumeyaay; 7,000 items of historic clothing, one of the finest collections in the U.S.; and a significant collection of San Diego artwork.

 The History Center presents engaging, family-friendly exhibitions with hands-on participatory activities that tell the remarkable stories of our region.
 Recent exhibitions have showcased the San Diego tuna industry and the regional craft brew industry and explored the history and impact of the U.S. Military on San Diego.
 Art exhibitions include major exhibitions on Charles Reiffel, WPA Depression Era art and contemporary San Diego landscapes.
 The Balboa Park museum was at the historic heart of the 2015 Centennial Celebration, with year-long marquee exhibitions on the Art of Dr. Seuss; the 1915 Exposition; Masterworks, displaying paintings shown at the 1915 Expo; and a new documentary film, Balboa Park: Jewel of San Diego.
-Major 2016 exhibitions are The Lore behind the Roar!
-100 Years of the San Diego Zoo, and a comprehensive exhibition on famed San Diego architect, Irving J, Gill.

 BOARD OF TRUSTEES 2016